ictunion/main-website-public/content/faq/01-what-is-union.en.md

 ---
 title: What is a sectoral union?
 ---

-A sectoral union is a trade union of workers that are employed in a specific sector of the economy. **It is a union that is not only for and from workers of a specific company.** With the sectoral union freelancers and workers from different companies, positions, and professions within the sector organize as a collective to have a say in all matters that involve them in the workplace.
-The ICT sector stands for Information and Communication technology and includes IT and customer care, meaning anyone from testers, programmers, to call center and back office workers and many more.
+Sectoral unions are organizations whose members work in a specific sector of the economy, operating across individual companies.
+The sectoral unions bring together employees and other workers from various positions and professions within the sector to collectively improve working conditions in their respective workplaces.

+The ICT sector refers to Information and Communication Technologies, which includes IT and user support.
+In practice, this includes anyone from testers, programmers, to workers in call centers and back offices.